anushkaa-ambuj/SIFTastic/README.md

 **Github Repository for CSL7360 Computer Vision Course**

 Our project is based on SIFT and how it can be used in multiple ways.
 Main Target problems are
-1.  **SIFT for visual classification** : Using bag of visual words classfication technique
+1.  **SIFT for Visual Classification** : Using bag of visual words classfication technique
-2.
+2.  **SIFT for Image Retrieval** : Using bag of visual words classfication technique

 > Note: Save the bag of visual works to be reused again and again.

 ## Setup